Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Cancer occurs when cells in the body begin changing and multiplying out of control.
+Cancer happens when cells in the body begin changing and multiplying out of control.
 These cells can form lumps of tissue called tumors.
 Cancer that starts in the ovaries is called ovarian cancer.
 Ovarian cancer can spread from the ovaries to other parts of the body.
 This spread is called metastasis.
-The more cancer spreads, the harder it is to treat.
+In general, the more cancer spreads, the harder it is to treat.

 The ovaries are a pair of walnut-sized organs in a woman's pelvic area.
 They are located on either side of the uterus (the organ that holds the baby when a woman is pregnant).
-Ovaries make and release the eggs which, when combined with a man's sperm, can grow into a baby.
+Ovaries keep and release the eggs that, when combined with a man's sperm, can grow into a baby.
 The ovaries also make the female hormones progesterone and estrogen.

-There are three different types of ovarian tumors.
+There are 3 different types of ovarian tumors:

 Epithelial tumors form in the cells that cover the outer surface of the ovaries.
 This is the most common type of ovarian cancer.

-Stromal tumors grow from the cells that make female hormones.
-This is one of the least common forms of ovarian cancer.
+Stromal tumors grow from the support cells that hold the ovaries together and make female hormones.
+This is a rare form of ovarian cancer.

-Surgery to remove the ovaries and surrounding tissue and organs.
+Surgery to remove the ovary with cancer or both the ovaries and nearby tissue and organs.

-Chemotherapy, which uses strong medications to kill cancer cells.
+Chemotherapy, which uses strong medicines to kill cancer cells.
 This treatment is often used along with surgery.